senthilvs/backend-coding-challenge/README.md

 Instructions for usage/testing:
 ===============================
-1)Ensure appropriate db details(MySQL) is updated in application.properties
+1. Ensure appropriate db details(MySQL) is updated in application.properties
-2)Execute 'mvn package'
+2. Execute 'mvn package'
-3)Execute 'java -jar target/vatapp-0.0.1-SNAPSHOT.jar'
+3. Execute 'java -jar target/vatapp-0.0.1-SNAPSHOT.jar'

 Note: Ensure 8080 port is free on machine where app is getting deployed.
 Also,the app auto-creates the db table on mysql and drops them , when brought down .